-Moreover, pursuant to Macau tax laws, dividends distributed by MGM Grand Paradise to its shareholders are subject to Complementary Tax at a rate of up to maximum of 12% of the estimated assessable profits over MOP200,000.
+Moreover, pursuant to Macau tax laws, dividends distributed by MGM Grand Paradise to its shareholders are subject to Complementary Tax at progressive rates of up to a maximum of 12% of the estimated assessable profits over MOP200,000.
 Macau Complementary Tax is paid on revenue by shareholders who receive dividends.
 As with all other gaming operators in Macau, MGM Grand Paradise plans to make arrangements with the Macau Government to settle the Complementary Tax due by paying a flat annual fee regardless of the amount of distributable dividends.
 If such arrangements are approved, MGM Grand Paradise will settle the tax on our behalf.
-However, if such arrangements are not approved, as the sole shareholder of MGM Grand Paradise, given that dividend income forms part of our assessable profits and we would be subject to Macau Complementary Tax on the dividends distributed to us.
+However, if such arrangements are not approved, as the sole shareholder of MGM Grand Paradise, we would be subject to Macau Complementary Tax on the dividends distributed to us.

-In addition, if the Macau Government decides to amend existing laws and regulations which do apply to MGM Grand Paradise's business, or to request MGM Grand Paradise to raise the bank guarantee required by the Subconcession or make other amendments to the Subconcession Contract, MGM Grand Paradise may incur substantial compliance costs and our business, financial condition and results of operations may be materially and adversely affected.
+In addition, if the Macau Government decides to amend existing laws and regulations which apply to MGM Grand Paradise's business, or to request MGM Grand Paradise to raise the bank guarantee required by the Subconcession or make other amendments to the Subconcession Contract, MGM Grand Paradise may incur substantial compliance costs and our business, financial condition and results of operations may be materially and adversely affected.